Frequently Asked Questions

 Objecting simply means telling the Court that you do not like something about the Settlement.
 You can object only if you stay in the Settlement Class.
 Excluding yourself from the Settlement Class is telling the Court that you do not want to be part of the Settlement Class.
 If you exclude yourself, you have no right to object or file a Claim Form because the lawsuit no longer affects you.

-The Court will hold a Final Approval Hearing at 9:30 a.m. on October 18, 2024, at the Broward County Courthouse, 201 SE 6TH Street, Courtroom 16-150, Fort Lauderdale, FL 33301.
-The purpose of the hearing will be for the Court to determine whether to approve the Settlement as fair, reasonable, adequate, and in the best interests of the Settlement Class; to consider the Class Counsel’s request for attorneys’ fees and expenses; and to consider the request for a Service Award to the Class Representative.
-At that hearing, the Court will be available to hear any objections and arguments concerning the fairness of the Settlement.
+The Court made a final decision regarding the Settlement at the Final Approval Hearing, on October 18, 2024.
+Settlement Payments were sent out on January 16.
+The purpose of the hearing was for the Court to determine whether to approve the Settlement as fair, reasonable, adequate, and in the best interests of the Settlement Class; to consider the Class Counsel’s request for attorneys’ fees and expenses; and to consider the request for a Service Award to the Class Representative.
+At that hearing, the Court was available to hear any objections and arguments concerning the fairness of the Settlement.

 No. Class Counsel will answer any questions the Court may have.
 You are welcome to attend at your own expense.
 If you send an objection or comment, you do not have to attend the hearing to talk about it.
 If you file and mail your written objection on time, the Court will consider it.
 You may also hire your own lawyer (at your own expense) to attend the hearing, but it is not required.